1997–98 Utah Jazz season

+Season summary

+Regular season

-During the off-season, All-Star point guard John Stockton sustained a knee injury that caused him to miss the first 18 games of the regular season, as the Jazz got off to an 11–7 start after losing three of their first four games.
+During the off-season, All-Star point guard John Stockton sustained a knee injury that caused him to miss the first 18 games of the regular season.
+Without Stockton, the Jazz lost four of their first six games, and got off to an 11–7 start to the season.
 The team also changed their starting lineup, replacing Bryon Russell at small forward with Adam Keefe, and replacing Greg Ostertag at center with Greg Foster.
-However, Stockton would eventually return as the Jazz held a 31–15 record at the All-Star break.
+However, Stockton eventually returned as the Jazz posted a seven-game winning streak between December and January, and later on held a 31–15 record at the All-Star break.

 At mid-season, the team traded Foster and Chris Morris to the Orlando Magic in exchange for Rony Seikaly.
 However, after Seikaly failed to report within the mandated 48 hours required by NBA rules because of a foot injury, the trade was called off as the Jazz took Foster and Morris back; the Magic then traded Seikaly to the New Jersey Nets.
 The Jazz won 31 of their final 36 games after the All-Star break, including an 11-game winning streak between February and March.
-The team finished in first place in the Midwest Division with a 62–20 record, and earned the first seed in the Western Conference; their record was also tied with the Bulls as the league's best record.
-They also made their fifteenth consecutive trip to the NBA playoffs.
+The Jazz finished in first place in the Midwest Division with a league-best 62–20 record, and earned the first seed in the Western Conference; their record was also tied with the Bulls as the league's best record.
+The team qualified for the NBA playoffs for the 15th consecutive year.

-Three players averaged in double-digits in points, as top scorer Karl Malone averaged 27.0 points and 10.3 rebounds per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team, while Jeff Hornacek averaged 14.2 points, 4.4 assists and 1.4 steals per game, and Stockton provided the team with 12.0 points, 8.5 assists and 1.4 steals per game.
+Karl Malone averaged 27.0 points, 10.3 rebounds and 3.9 assists per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team, while Jeff Hornacek averaged 14.2 points, 4.4 assists and 1.4 steals per game, and Stockton provided the team with 12.0 points, 8.5 assists and 1.4 steals per game.
 In addition, Russell played a sixth man role off the bench, averaging 9.0 points per game, while second-year guard Shandon Anderson contributed 8.3 points per game, and Howard Eisley, who started at point guard for the first 18 games in Stockton's absence, provided with 7.7 points and 4.2 assists per game.
-On the defensive side, Keefe averaged 7.8 points and 5.5 rebounds per game, while Foster contributed 5.7 points and 3.5 rebounds per game, and Ostertag provided with 4.7 points, 5.9 rebounds and led the team with 2.1 blocks per game.
+On the defensive side, Keefe averaged 7.8 points and 5.5 rebounds per game, while Foster provided with 5.7 points and 3.5 rebounds per game, Antoine Carr contributed 5.7 points per game, and Ostertag averaged 4.7 points, 5.9 rebounds and 2.1 blocks per game.